Algebraic-UG/squishy_volumes/README.md

 Here you can download ready-to-use releases, report bugs, and get the source code.

-Works in Blender 4.5 or newer.
+Works in Blender 5.0 and 5.1.
+(5.2 support coming soon)

 ## Where to Get the Extension